thegworld/gtx-browser/docs/win_cross.md

 # Cross-compiling Chrome/win

-As many Chromium developers are on Linux/Mac, cross-compiling Chromium for Windows targets facilitates development for Windows targets on non-Windows machines.
+As many GTx Browser developers are on Linux/Mac, cross-compiling GTx Browser for Windows targets facilitates development for Windows targets on non-Windows machines.